IndigoBeetle/KwyllDocs/docs/introduction/terminology.md

 be used.
-Objects can be used in Rooms and the Map, each use shares the visual representation and logic code from the *Object Definition*, but each use has its own position, values for the variables defined in the logic, [Timeline Animations](#timeline-animation), and any other information that might be specific to a particular platform.
+Objects can be used in Rooms and the Map, each use shares the visual representation and logic code from the *Object Definition*, but each use has its own position, values for the variables defined in the logic, [Timeline Animations](#timeline-animation), flags, and any other information that might be specific to a particular platform.
+Each use of a defined object is called an *Object Instance*.

 Objects can be used in the following ways.

  - Map Objects - these are created in the [Map Editor](../interface/map_editor.md) and are constant throughout the game,